BBVA Online Savings Account review

 Want to tuck some money away for safekeeping?
 A savings account is a practical way to efficiently meet your savings goals.
 The BBVA Online Savings Account offers the convenience of online access with support from tellers at local branches.
 However, the interest you’ll earn with this account is far from what you’ll find with most online high-yield accounts, but it’s a decent choice among more traditional savings options.

-What are the benefits of a savings account with BBVA Compass?
+What are the benefits of the BBVA Online Savings Account?

-The BBVA Compass ClearChoice savings account comes with many of the same benefits you’ll find with other traditional accounts.
+The BBVA Online Savings Account comes with many of the same benefits you’ll find with other traditional accounts including:

 - Same-day access to funds.
 Set up direct deposits to tap into your money the day it’s deposited.

 - Low opening deposit.
-With just a $25 opening deposit, you’re on your way to your savings goals.
+With just a $25 opening deposit, you can easily start saving towards your financial goals.

-- No service charges.
-Pay no maintenance fees when you maintain a balance of at least $500 daily, or set up autopay of $25 or more from your account.
+- Avoid the quarterly service charge.
+Avoid $0 quarterly service charge by maintaining a balance of at least $500 daily or set up direct deposit of $25 or more from connecting checking account.

 What should I look out for?

-If you’re looking to earn a lot of interest on your savings, you’ll be disappointed by ClearChoice’s abysmal APY, among other potential drawbacks.
+If you’re looking to earn a lot of interest on your savings, you’ll be disappointed by its abysmal APY, among other potential drawbacks.

 - Low APY.
 The 0.05% APY with this account is astonishingly low — especially compared with high-interest savings accounts that offer 1.20% APY or more.